ka8725/django-stagings/README.md

 If you want to test user reqistration run a mailserver to receive emails for user activation instructions.
 With default settings the application will send the emails to a port `25`.
 The simplest way to run mailserver locally is to use this command:
 `python -m smtpd -n -c DebuggingServer localhost:1025`.
 Now the mailserver listens to incoming emails for `1025/25` port.

+Correctly installed application concains the following registered users in the system:

+1. Superuser: admin/123
+2. Client: client/123
+3. Courier: courier/123

+## Heroku

+This application has already [deployed on Heroku](http://agile-atoll-1564.herokuapp.com).